Site / About

 What stays outside

 AI Tool Graph does not need to become a buyer-advice publication to be useful.
-Its job is to expose durable facts and uncertainty clearly.
+Its job is to expose durable facts and source context clearly.

 • No star-style labels, popularity marks, chosen-for-you labels, or subjective verdicts as registry facts.